LiamPattinson/ultramat/README.md

 Array<double> c = pow(a + b,3)/2;

 // Avoid creating any intermediates, and do all of this in one step.
 // No temporary arrays are allocated.
-The linspace and random_normal generators produce  elements lazily,
+The linspace and random_normal generators produce
-//  only when they're needed.
+// elements lazily, only when they're needed.
 Array<double> d = pow(linspace(-50.,49.,100) + random_normal(mean,stddev,shape{10,25,100}),3)/2;
 ```

 ## Features Coming Soon

 * Foundational linear algebra operations (dot, cross, matmul, lu_solve), with BLAS and LAPACK support.
-* OpenMP parallelisation.
 * Proper documentation using Doxygen.

 ## Features Coming at Some Point, Probably